Bync

-Bync is an online service that provides deals and coupons by syncing to a user's bank and credit cards to discover the user's favorite stores.
-The company was founded in 2012 by Ryan Bales.
-Bync currently syncs with 10,000 different credit card companies, banks and credit unions across the United States and Canada.
+Bync was an American online company that provided deals and coupons by syncing to a user's bank and credit cards to discover the user's favorite stores.
+The company was founded in 2012 by Ryan Bales and closed down around 2016.
+While it was operating Bync synced with 10,000 different credit card companies, banks and credit unions across the United States and Canada.